mayalarincon/anti-unification/README.md

 _antiunif_ files contain the specification and verification of a functional algorithm for syntactic anti-unification that defines a simple strategy to apply inference rules for the _decomposition_ of terms according to the commonalities of terms in an anti-unification problem,  a rule _solving_ differences between terms, considering repetitions of occurrences of these different terms in the structure of the problem, and for recording trivial _syntactic_ non-structural commonalities related to occurrences of the same constant, the same variable or the unit symbol.

+These files are accompanied by a _Status_ file that reports the number of Type Correctness Conditions and formulas fully formalized.

 The PVS version used in this development is PVS 8.0.

 **References**